mayaanne/foundations/sprint-4/my-reflections-sprint-4.md

 It was helpful to know what I wanted the code to do, but I'm not sure that my pseudocode counted as 'steps'.
 It was more that I rewrote and simplified the question.
 Double sigh.

+## A Gradebook from Names and Scores

+**_What was a surprising moment for you in this Gradebook Kata?_**

+Realising that actually, I can code!
+Who'd have thought.
+I surprised myself GREATLY whenever I got the correct answer.
+Perhaps I'm not quite so incompetent as I believe.

 ## In addition to the challenge specific reflections, answer the following questions in your reflection:

 **_How confident are you with each of the Learning Competencies?_**